 In order to get the full benefit of a riflescope you must know how to adjust it properly.
-If you’re new to shooting a scoped rifle, you might be wondering about some riflescope adjustment basics like how to zero the scope to your rifle and how to adjust your scope for different distances or wind conditions.
+If you’re new to shooting a scoped rifle, you might be wondering about some riflescope adjustment basics like how to zero the scope to your rifle, how to mount your scope to your rifle, and how to adjust your scope for different distances or wind conditions.

 In this guide on how to adjust a riflescope we’re going to cover:

 - Elevation Adjustments (moving a bullet’s impact up or down)